Assign an IP address to an Ethernet reader

 Static IP address

 The reader first checks for a static IP address in its configuration.
+If you want to assign static IP addresses, you can only have 1 reader per subnet, and readers must be isolated by NAT routers.

 To configure a static IP address:

-Configure static IP addresses before reader installation
+Deploy configuration before reader installation

 If no static IP address is configured, the reader enables its DHCP client to obtain an IP address dynamically.
 In maintenance mode, the DHCP client is always enabled.